 How Long Do the Effects of Cocaine Last in the System?

-Cocaine is a stimulant drug that produces an extremely euphoric reaction when taken; however, compared to other drugs of abuse cocaine has relatively short effects.
+Cocaine is a stimulant drug that can produce euphoric feelings when taken; however, its effects are relatively brief.

 How Long Are the Effects of Cocaine?